mickelsonm/nds-content/README.md

 # nds-content
-Content created a class called Network Directory Services.
+Content created for a class called Network Directory Services.